Minecraftkillir/Discord-Ransomware/README.md

 # Discord-Ransomware

-in development , dont expect much
+in development , dont expect much , I am making this for personal usage